anyascii/anyascii/README.md

 Converts Unicode text to a reasonable representation using only ASCII.

-For most characters in Unicode, Any-Ascii provides an ASCII-only replacement string.
+For most characters in Unicode, AnyAscii provides an ASCII-only replacement string.
 Text is converted character-by-character without considering the context.
 The mappings for each script are based on popular existing romanization schemes.
 Symbolic characters are converted based on their meaning or appearance.